-Located so close, yet seemingly so far from the nuances of everyday life, Little Wolf Beach is the perfect spot to escape, cool off, and you know it: relax.
+Located so close, yet seemingly so far from the demands of everyday life, Little Wolf Beach is the perfect spot to escape, cool off, and you know it: relax.
 But one of my favorite things about Little Wolf Beach is the atmosphere.
-It doesn't matter the time of day that my kiddos are playing in the sand, they are likely to meet a new friend - sometimes local, other times visitors - it's amazing to watch kids join together for some good old-fashioned fun.
-So go grab the chairs, towels, umbrellas, and sunscreen and make a day of it at Little Wolf Beach.
+It doesn't matter the time of day that my kiddos are playing in the sand, they are likely to meet a new friend -- sometimes local, other times visitors.
+It's amazing to watch kids join together for some good old-fashioned fun.
+So go grab the chairs, towels, umbrellas, and sunscreen, and make a day of it at Little Wolf Beach.

 Insider's Tip: Stick around after dusk on Sunday evenings for family movie night under the pavilion.

-Water slides are fun, but a natural water slide near an iconic old stone bridge it downright awesome!
+Water slides are fun, but a natural water slide near an iconic old stone bridge is downright awesome!

 This location is popular year-round for photographers, anglers, sun bathers, and nature lovers of all varieties.
 The falls are actually an arrangement of cascading levels.
 The upper falls split around a small island, while the lower and steeper portion of the falls travel under the bridge (what I refer to as one of Tupper Lake's most photographed landmarks).
 To find the swimming hole at the Bog River Falls, you will head upstream by following the short trail to the left (eastern) side of the bridge.
 The slide will bring you down to the middle pool area where you can easily swim out and repeat over and over again!